raganwald-deprecated/homoiconic/2011/01/misadventure_part_ii.md

 "And?" you may ask.
 Well, Faux knows this method is called `Wake`.
 And by default, Faux has figured out that its template is `haml/wake.haml`.
 Templates can be displayed by themselves or they can be controlled by an instance of `Backbone.View` (or much more likely, an instance of a class you define by extending `Backbone.View`).
 Which class to use is determined by the `clazz` configuration.

-Faux has already looked for a `Backbone.View` class called `WakeView`.
-Looking in [views.js][vjs], we see that there is a `BedView` and a `LocationView`, but no `WakeView`.
+Faux has already looked for a `Backbone.View` class called `WakeView`, but we haven't defined one.
 If Faux can't find a view class with the conventional name and you don't tell it you want to use a different class, Faux assumes you don't want to use a view class, just a template.
 Thus, Faux assumes `clazz: false` as you saw above and just displays the `wake.haml` template.

 Therefore, the `controller.wake()` method displays the parameters it has in the `wake.haml` template: